benfluleck/student-list-full-stack/README.md

 - To build the application and run docker `docker-compose up --build`

-- This will help to build the application, setup the databse and seed it.
+- This will help to build the application, setup the migration with Sequelize.

 ### For Client
 **Development**